ppy/osu-wiki/wiki/Glossary/en.md

 The drain time, or *drain*, refers to the total duration of the beatmap that requires the player to be active.
 Drain time does not consider the breaks and unmapped parts throughout the beatmap.

-Maps with very long drain times are typically referred to as [marathon](/wiki/marathon) maps and require endurance beyond the norm in order to complete successfully.
+Maps with very long drain times are typically referred to as [marathon](#marathon) maps and require endurance beyond the norm in order to complete successfully.

 Maps must have at least 45 seconds of drain time be considered rankable.

 ### Drop and Droplet

-An osu!catch element that gives a score of 100, equivalent to slider ticks in osu!standard, while Droplets give a score of 10, equivalent to the slider track in osu!standard.
+An osu!catch element that gives a score of 100, equivalent to slider ticks in osu!standard, while Droplets give a score of 10, equivalent to the [slider tick](#slider-tick) in osu!standard.

 Missing a Drop breaks the player's combo, but missing a Droplet does not.